aporto/atari_2600_rom_dumper/README.md

 This is probably the simplest and easiest circuit you can make to download an Atari game from the cartridge.
 It uses only an Arduino board.

-You can check the project details at [https://dalpix.com/atari-2600-rom-dumper-using-arduino]
+You may check the project details at [https://dalpix.com/atari-2600-rom-dumper-using-arduino]